 Cataract surgery is one of the most commonly performed procedures in the world.
-It involves removing a lens which has become cloudy and replacing it with a lens perfectly matched to your eye.
+It involves removing a lens which has become cloudy and replacing it with a lens matched to your eye.
 Symptoms of cataracts include, glare, changing spectacle prescription, clouding vision and difficult reading in poor light.

 Generally the new lens enables people to see well in the distance which requires them to use reading glasses for near work.
 Many people who are motivated to be spectacle free opt for a multifocal or extended depth of focus (EDOF) lens which improves near vision as well as providing distance vision.

 Another excellent option is to leave one eye slightly short sighted in a process called blended vision.

 Dr Cunneen offers bilateral simultaneous cataract surgery which reduces downtime and follow-up visits.
 He will discuss all the options at the time of your consultation.